 - A. Locate pull boxes and junction boxes above accessible ceilings or in unfinished areas.
-All boxes must be accessible by means of ladder or man-lifting apparatus without having to open more than an access panel or one ceiling tile. - B. Support pull and junction boxes independent of conduit. - C. Provide pull boxes in feeder circuits as required but at least every 150 feet in straight runs.

-- D. Pull boxes and hand holes will be installed at a maximum of 150 feet apart for indoor feeder installations, and each change in direction of 60 degrees or more will have a pull box or a hand hole at the directional change or within 5 feet of that location. - E. Identify all junction boxes by circuit number on cover with legible permanent ink marker. - F. Duct Bank Pull Boxes - G. Provide weatherproof pull boxes or junction boxes where installed outdoors with watertight gasketed covers fastened by means of corrosion resistant screws.
+All boxes must be accessible by means of ladder or man-lifting apparatus without having to open more than an access panel or one ceiling tile. - B. Support pull and junction boxes independent of conduit. - C. Pull boxes and hand holes will be installed at a maximum of 150 feet apart for indoor feeder installations, and each change in direction of 60 degrees or more will have a pull box or a hand hole at the directional change or within 5 feet of that location. - D. Identify all junction boxes by circuit number on cover with legible permanent ink marker. - E. Duct Bank Pull Boxes - F. Provide weatherproof pull boxes or junction boxes where installed outdoors with watertight gasketed covers fastened by means of corrosion resistant screws.